-The Bengal society was weighed down with an array of evil customs and regulations.
-There was a huge prevalance of intricate rituals and scrupulous moral codes which were largely modified and badly elucidated ancient traditions.
-He was against traditional Hindu practices and echoed his voice against Sati system, polygamy, caste rigidity and child marriage.
+The Bengal society was weighed down by an array of evil customs and regulations.
+There was a huge prevalence of intricate rituals and scrupulous moral codes which were largely modified and badly elucidated ancient traditions.
+He was against traditional Hindu practices and echoed his voice against the Sati system, polygamy, caste rigidity, and child marriage.
 His biggest achievement was the prohibition of the “sati pratha”, a practice in which a widow was made to immolate herself at the funeral pyre of her deceased husband.
 He struggled for years to get this evil legally eradicated.

 To politically educate people, Raja Ram Mohan Roy even published magazines in different languages including English, Hindi, Persian, and Bengali.
 Noticeable magazines published by him were the Brahmanical Magazine, the Sambad Kaumudi, and Mirat-ul-Akbar.
 His most popular journals covered socio-political issues in India which helped Indians to rise above their current state.

 The news and articles before being published had to be approved by the government in those days.
 Raja Ram Mohan was against this idea and protested on the basis of the argument that the newspaper should reflect the truth and the truth should not be suppressed simply on the grounds that the government is not liking it.